 - Implementation becomes very difficult, if not impossible, because of all of the above

 OPTION 4.
-Attend or register one (or more) of your staff to Design Thinking Bootcamp.
+Attend or register one (or more) of your staff to Problem-Solving Bootcamp.

 - It’s far more effective than putting more pressure on the shoulders of that person who hasn’t yet come up with a solution.